yyLeaves/MoonBucks/README.md

 sentiment analysis.
 It will be a little bit more efficient just to store them altogether in a single trie.
 Although the complexities are about the same.

+Besides, I also stored the trie in a pickle file of all the words, so that every time we need to analyse an article, we don't have to build a trie. instead we simply load the trie from pickle file and that can save some time complexity

 Since the positive and negative words already have -ed, -es form, there is no need to lemmatize them.

+To calculated the score, we think only using positive subtract negative words may not be a good idea, since there are long articles and short articles, long article definately have more positive words and more negative words, so we use ( positive words / negative words) / (neutral words) * 1000 to calculate the score